 It is noted that the aesthetic objective for sodium is 200 milligrams per litre (mg/L).
-However, as indicated in the ODWS (MOE, 2006), the local Medical Officer of Health should be notified when the sodium concentration (in drinking water) exceeds 20 mg/L so that this information may be communicated to local physicians for their use in notifying patients on sodium restricted diets.
-Groundwater is not used as a drinking water source at or downgradient of DYEC and therefore, the aesthetic objective of 200 mg/L for sodium is deemed appropriate to assess the overall groundwater quality.
+However, as indicated in the ODWS (MOE, 2006), the local Medical Officer of Health must be notified when the sodium concentration (in drinking water) exceeds 20 mg/L so that this information may be communicated to local physicians for their use in notifying patients on sodium-restricted diets.
+Groundwater is not used as a drinking water source at or downgradient of DYEC, and therefore, the aesthetic objective of 200 mg/L for sodium is deemed appropriate to assess the overall groundwater quality.

-For the 2023 monitoring events, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the results summarized below.
+For the 2024 monitoring events, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the results summarized below.

-Monitoring Well Monitoring Event Parameter ODWS (mg/L) Analytical Result (mg/L) MW4 November 9, 2023 Sodium 200 575
+Monitoring Well Monitoring Event Parameter ODWS (mg/L) Analytical Result (mg/L)

+MW4 November 7, 2024 Chloride 250 2,120

+IVI VV 4 Sodium 200 835